Seattle’s Downtown Activation Plan

 Want to learn more?

-If you’re interested in reading about the Mayor’s Action Plan in more detail, click below to download the Executive Summary or Full Plan.
+If you’re interested in the Downtown Activation Plan and progress made so far, click below to download the Executive Summary, Full Plan, or 2023 Progress Report.

 Future